-We recognise the great value of our national collections being shared more widely across the UK, and hope that museum staff, collections and audiences nationwide will benefit from this programme over the next three years, and beyond.
+We recognise the great value of our national collections being shared more widely across the UK, and hope that museum staff, collections and audiences nationwide will benefit now and in the future.

 - To help regional museums make the most of the opportunities associated with the loan and raise the profile of their own collections.

 - Enhance or maximise the possibilities of already planned loans/exhibitions/programming;